 The best solution and most simple solution to create and maintain Windows Images is with a solution called Smartdeploy.

-Reason I love Smartdeploy is that is it’s very easy to learn and operate.
+The reason I love Smartdeploy is that is it’s very easy to learn and operate.

-It follows the best practice where you create an image in Virtual environment and offers driver packs for any possible business computer.
+It follows the best practice where you create an image in the Virtual environment and offers driver packs for any possible business computer.